-The building housing Bistro Romano has a history all its own.
+The building housing Bistro Romano an Italian restaurant Philadelphia has a history all its own.
 Built in the early 1700′s, the building was originally the residence of a wealthy shipping merchant.
 Subsequently, it was a terminus on the underground railroad, then converted to a seed warehouse in 1914, and since 1973, has been home to the restaurant.

 The open beam ceilings, hearth-brick walls and soft lighting make Bistro Romano’s bar and dining room a warm, informal setting for a friendly conversation, romantic rendezvous or business talk.